Status of Women

 Introducing the Status of Women in Kenosha and Racine research report.

 What is the status of girls and women in Kenosha and Racine?
-Two groups of community and education leaders from across Kenosha and Racine have been meeting since September 2018 to conduct research, to gather data, and to raise awareness of the challenges, opportunities, and social issues facing girls and women in Kenosha and Racine.
+Two groups of community and education leaders from across Kenosha and Racine have been meeting since September 2018 to conduct a research study, to gather data, and to raise awareness of the challenges, opportunities, and social issues facing girls and women in Kenosha and Racine.

 Our overall goal as educators, researchers, and advocates is to set the stage to move the needle in closing gaps and improving equity for women and girls.